Explore the DG world:

 © Kyutai Shim

-Sustained by her deep emotional hinterland, Bomsori’s passionate music-making is driven by a powerful urge to communicate.
-The South Korean violinist has already achieved superstar status in her homeland and is fast becoming one of today’s most sought-after soloists.
+Bomsori’s passionate music-making is driven by a powerful urge to communicate.
+Having achieved superstar status in her homeland, the South Korean violinist is now a sought-after soloist on the international stage.
 Her breathtaking technical command serves as a vehicle for expressing every nuance, from grand dramatic outbursts to the subtlest of lyrical inflections.
 In short, she knows how to make her instrument sing.

-In recent seasons Bomsori has performed with, among others, the Symphonieorchester des Bayerischen Rundfunks, Moscow Symphony Orchestra, Orchestre symphonique de Montréal, Warsaw National Philharmonic Orchestra and Finnish Radio Symphony Orchestra, and conductors of the calibre of Fabio Luisi, Jaap van Zweden, Marin Alsop, Hannu Lintu and Sakari Oramo.
-She earned praise from The New York Times for the “fierce dramatic commitment” of her performance when she made her debut with the New York Philharmonic in 2019 as soloist in the North American premiere of Tan Dun’s Violin Concerto Fire Ritual.
+She earned praise from The New York Times for the “fierce dramatic commitment” of her debut performance with the New York Philharmonic in 2019 in the North American premiere of Tan Dun’s Violin Concerto Fire Ritual.
+2023 BBC Proms debut with the BBC Philharmonic and Anja Bihlmaier: “her sustained romantic sensitivity in the central adagio’s lingering beauties, dispatched with a carefully calibrated gentle throb” – The Times.
 Others too have been quick to hail her qualities as a performer, with Crescendo magazine providing the perfect summary – “This violinist is ready for anything: with virtuosity, presence, clarity and a warm, rich tone, Bomsori is adept at making each moment her own.”

 Bomsori Kim, whose unusual first name means “sound of Spring”, was born in Daegu in 1989.
 Her music-loving parents encouraged their daughter’s innate musical talent.
 She took piano lessons at the age of four, began playing violin a year later and soon joined her parents and siblings in the family ensemble.
 While singing and ballet were among Bomsori’s childhood passions, she devoted her full attention to violin at the age of seven when she heard a performance by Kyung Wha-Chung.
 “After that, my dream was always to be a violinist,” she recalls.